Due diligence reporting tool

 Do you offer a fully supported range of trusts?

-We offer both phased and one-off flexi-access drawdown and capped drawdown options but we don't offer UFPLS.
-Both types of drawdown offer a range of income options for clients.
-We don't provide annuities.
+We offer flexi-access, phased, UFPLS, and capped drawdown options which offer a range of income options for clients.
+We do not offer annuities.

-Are all wrappers fully embedded on the platform or are they external third-party wrappers not available on the platform?
+Are all wrappers and new business processes fully embedded on the platform?

 Can I carry out inter-account transfers?